5gasp/tutorials/1-build_your_vnf_from_scratch/README.md

 ### Check the cloud init file

-With the VMup and running, you can check if the cloud-init file worked:
+With the VM up and running, you can check if the cloud-init file worked:

 	$ ssh ubuntu@<your_machine_ip>
 	$ nmap